mike-debney/adaptive-irrigation/README.md

 ### ET Calculation

-The integration uses **daily averaged weather data** to calculate reference evapotranspiration (ET₀):
+The integration uses **historical weather data from Home Assistant's database** to calculate reference evapotranspiration (ET₀):

-- Weather sensors are sampled **every 15 minutes** throughout the day
+- At midnight, the integration queries the recorder database for all sensor states from the previous 24 hours
+- Daily averages are calculated from all recorded state changes
-- At midnight, the daily averages are calculated and used for ET computation
+- These averages are used for ET computation using the pyet library
-- This provides more accurate ET values than using instantaneous readings
+- This provides highly accurate ET values based on actual recorded data, not sampled snapshots
 - **Temperature** and **Humidity** are required for all methods
 - **Wind Speed**, **Solar Radiation**, and **Pressure** improve accuracy for Penman-Monteith
 - Each zone applies a **crop coefficient (Kc)** to adjust ET₀ for specific plant types